BEXIS2/Documents/Docs/Search.md

 The search categories on the left side of the page are based on metadata details such as person, or projects.

-> Notes:
->
-> - Categories may contain more than five terms - click **more** to view the complete list.
-> - The number next to each term indicates how many datasets contain that term.
-> - The available categories and terms are automatically update based on your current selections.
+> Notes: (i) Categories may contain more than five terms - click **more** to view the complete list. (ii) The number next to each term indicates how many datasets contain that term. (iii) The available categories and terms are automatically update based on your current selections.

 Selected category filters are displayed below the free-text search field.
 If you select more than three terms from the same category, only the category name is shown.
 Click on the number next to the category to open a window showing all selected terms for that category.
 Filters can be removed by clicking on them.